GregRos/parjs/README.md

-# Jase - Parser Combinator Library
+# Parjs - Parser Combinator Library
+Preferred pronounciations: *Parse* or *Paris*.
+You can also pronounce it *par-JS* if you like though.

-Jase is a JavaScript library of parser combinators, similar in principle and in design to the likes of [Parsec](https://wiki.haskell.org/Parsec) and its F# adaptation [FParsec](http://www.quanttec.com/fparsec/).
+Parjs is a JavaScript library of parser combinators, similar in principle and in design to the likes of [Parsec](https://wiki.haskell.org/Parsec) and its F# adaptation [FParsec](http://www.quanttec.com/fparsec/).

 It's also similar to the [parsimmon](https://github.com/jneen/parsimmon) library, but intends to be superior to it.

-Jase is a loose portmanteau of JavaScript and Parse.
-It is designed to be used with TypeScript, but you don't have to do so.

 ## What's a parser combinator?
 A parser, in our context, is a function that takes a string and outputs something else: